shamanec/Java-Appium-iOS-Demo/README.md

 ## Setup

-Just build the project and execute any of the 3 tests in the Tests.java class file.
+Just build the project and execute any/all of the 3 tests in the **Tests.java** class.

 ## Content